Reasons why we recommend Shimane Prefecture to foreign visitors and a model itinerary guide [Izumo Taisha, Matsue, Iwami Ginzan]

 Stroll through the samurai residences and preserved townscape district

-Hot Springs and Relaxation: Yunokawa Onsen, a Popular Spot for Foreigners
+Hot Springs and Relaxation: Yunokawa Onsen, Popular with Foreigners

 Onsen etiquette and how to enjoy it